Skip to main content

 }'

-After running this request, any nodes of type Person in your graph display with the specified icon and color.
+After running this request, any nodes of type Manager or Employee in your graph display with the specified icons and colors.
+You can modify these custom type definitions as needed with a PUT request with updated properties.

 Validate example data